fastforwardlabs/few-shot-text-classification/README.md

 This [dataset](https://www.aclweb.org/anthology/W17-4508/) contains nearly four million preprocessed submissions and comments from Reddit, collected between 2006 and 2016.
 Like AG News, it is also available on the HuggingFace Datasets repository, but it is **extremely large** and we do not recommend that you download it yourself.
 Instead, we provide curated subsamples of this dataset in the `data/reddit` directory, as well as a notebook (`CreatingRedditDataset.ipynb`) detailing how we performed the sampling.

 ### Scripts / Notebooks
-To fit models and perform text classification experiments, one can either call the scripts in the `scripts` directory, or walk through a more detailed process in either the `notebooks/Zmap_Experiments.ipynb` or `notebooks/Wmap_Experiments.ipynb` notebooks.
+To fit models and perform text classification experiments, one can either call the scripts in the `scripts` directory, or walk through a more detailed process in the notebooks.
+Their functionality is as follows:

+* `scripts/on-the-fly_text_classification.py` performs **on-the-fly (zero-shot) text classification**; that is, text classification with *no labeled training examples*.
+This script generates a simple model (called a `Zmap`, stored in the `data/maps` directory) that is used in the next script as well as in the app. `Zmaps` are data-agnostic because they do not rely specifically on training data.
+We have already performed this analysis and include this output for you.
+Similar procedures are echoed in the `notebooks/Zmap_Experiments` notebook.

+* `scripts/few-shot_text_classification.py` performs **few-shot text classification**; that is, text classification with *only a few labeled training examples.* This script generates a model known as a `Wmap`. `Wmaps` rely on training data and are thus specific to a given dataset.
+In the `data/maps` directory we include a `Wmap` trained on the AG News dataset, which is also used in the app.
+Similar procedures are echoed in the `notebooks/Wmap_Experiments` notebook.

 To run scripts, follow this procedure in the terminal or a Session: